A question often asked: Is Uganda safe to visit in 2023?

 Please keep it in a bag strapped to you.
 When taking a picture, hold it with both hands and roll the strap around your hand so no one can take it from you.

 Never loosely put a camera on the shoulder on a strap.
-The same with binoculars if you take them into town.
+The same goes for binoculars if you take them into town.
 Keeping them safe is always the rule of the day – that is better than being sorry later.

 On a Safari itself, like Gorilla Trekking, use a waterproof daypack.
 Remember.
 Cameras are expensive in Uganda and are a temptation to a street thief, and you will not have such a problem on a safari with a driver-guide.